beaker-project/beaker/documentation/user-guide/makefile.rst

           @echo "Priority:        Normal" >> $(METADATA)
           ...

-   -  specifiying releases you *don't want* run your test for (using "-" sign before given releases): For example, if you don't want to run your test on RHEL3, but the other releases are valid for your test, add "Releases: -RedHatEnterpriseLinux3" to your Makefile
+   -  specifying releases you *don't want* run your test for (using "-" sign before given releases): For example, if you don't want to run your test on RHEL3, but the other releases are valid for your test, add "Releases: -RedHatEnterpriseLinux3" to your Makefile